rodolfodpk/takehome1/docs/TESTING.md

 Comprehensive testing strategy for the Real-Time API Metering & Aggregation Engine using Kotest (BDD style) and Testcontainers.

+**Important:** All tests use Testcontainers - **no Docker Compose needed**.
+Docker must be running, but Testcontainers automatically provides PostgreSQL and Redis containers.
+Just run `make test` and everything is handled automatically.

 ## Test Strategy

 The project uses **package-per-layer** architecture with comprehensive unit, integration, and E2E tests: